statichunt/geeky-hugo/exampleSite/content/blog/podcasting-equipment-budget.md

 ### Identify Essential Equipment

-Before you start shopping for your podcast, it's crucial to understand what you really need.
+Before you start shopping for your podcast, it's crucial to understand what you really need to [build your podcast brand](/blog/podcaster-brand-building/).
 Are you hosting a solo podcast, or do you have multiple co-hosts or guests?
 Are you planning to do audio-only, or are you venturing into video podcasting as well?
 Your answers to these questions will guide your equipment choices.

 In the beginning of my podcasting days I was flying solo, recording from a small corner in my basement.
 Knowing this helped me avoid spending on unnecessary gear like extra microphones and complex mixers.
 Instead, I focused on the essentials that would give me the best audio quality for my situation.